BhanuPDas/smart-city-energy-management/README.md

 6) Grafana dashboards have been integrated and can be accessed at: **http://localhost:3000/**
 7) Grafana dashboards have panels to show request throughput(Number of requests executed per second) and application logs of backend services.
 By default, Prometheus datasource is selected for request throughput; switch to the Loki datasource to view logs.
 8) On logging in for the first time, Grafana asks to change the password.
 Default user/pwd: admin/admin
+9) Dummy data are included in the script and dumped in DB at the startup to help in testing.
+No separate sql are needed to be executed.
+10) Sample User for testing: Jon_Doe@Gmail.com/123 (username/pwd role - city planner), bhanu@test.com/123 (username/pwd role - city planner), rahul_new@test.com/123 (username/pwd role - citizen), jon_rose@test.com/123 (username/pwd role - citizen)
+11) On Consumption Report page, please scroll down to see the results.
+It will be displayed below the form on same page.